shasiadhikari/RATCHET_TENSIONER/README.md

 List of Figures

-Figure 1: An example of lashing chin combination Figure 2: CAD model of head of the ratchet tensioner Figure 3: Used coordinate system.
+Figure 1: An example of lashing chin combination \
+Figure 2: CAD model of head of the ratchet tensioner \
+Figure 3: Used coordinate system. \
-Figure 4: Half model of the system with symmetry region.
+Figure 4: Half model of the system with symmetry region. \
-Figure 5: Remote Displacement on the hub and shaft contact face.
-Figure 6: Remote force application face.
+Figure 5: Remote Displacement on the hub and shaft contact face. \
+Figure 6: Remote force application face. \
-Figure 7: Initial meshing with spots of interest.
+Figure 7: Initial meshing with spots of interest. \
-Figure 8: Initial element mesh quality.
+Figure 8: Initial element mesh quality. \
-Figure 9: Sweepable bodies on the high stress region.
+Figure 9: Sweepable bodies on the high stress region.\
-Figure 10: Intermediate mesh
+Figure 10: Intermediate mesh \
-Figure 11: Quality of intermediate mesh.
+Figure 11: Quality of intermediate mesh. \
-Figure 12: Intermediate mesh on the high stress regions.
+Figure 12: Intermediate mesh on the high stress regions. \
-Figure 13: Quality of the Intermediate mesh of high stress region Figure 14: Final Mesh
+Figure 13: Quality of the Intermediate mesh of high stress region \
+Figure 14: Final Mesh \
-Figure 15: Element Quality of final mesh
+Figure 15: Element Quality of final mesh \
-Figure 16: Final mesh on the high stress regions.
+Figure 16: Final mesh on the high stress regions. \
-Figure 17: Element quality of final mesh on the high stress regions.
+Figure 17: Element quality of final mesh on the high stress regions. \
-Figure 18: Averaged Maximum stress for Intermediate mesh.
+Figure 18: Averaged Maximum stress for Intermediate mesh. \
-Figure 19: Unaveraged Maximum stress for Intermediate mesh.
-Figure 20: Averaged Maximum stress for final mesh.
+Figure 19: Unaveraged Maximum stress for Intermediate mesh. \
+Figure 20: Averaged Maximum stress for final mesh. \
-Figure 21:Unaveraged Maximum stress for final mesh Figure 22: Named selection of stress hot spots.
+Figure 21:Unaveraged Maximum stress for final mesh. \ Figure 22: Named selection of stress hot spots. \
-Figure 23: Stress triads of Hsp\_Spot\_1 (left) and stress triads of Hsp\_Spot\_2 (right).
+Figure 23: Stress triads of Hsp\_Spot\_1 (left) and stress triads of Hsp\_Spot\_2 (right). \
-Figure 24: Stress triads of Hsp\_Spot\_3 (left) and stress triads of Hsp\_Spot\_4(right).
+Figure 24: Stress triads of Hsp\_Spot\_3 (left) and stress triads of Hsp\_Spot\_4(right). \
-Figure 25: Stress triads of Hsp\_Spot\_4.
+Figure 25: Stress triads of Hsp\_Spot\_4. \
-Figure 26: Onset of yielding of the system.
+Figure 26: Onset of yielding of the system.\
-Figure 27: Collapse load of the system.
+Figure 27: Collapse load of the system. \
-Figure 28: Plastic Strain during collapse of the system Figure 29: Paths normal to the surface of stress hotspots.
-Figure 30: Vector principal stress on the Path\_normal from Hsp\_Spot\_1(left) and Path\_normal from Hsp\_Spot\_2(right)
+Figure 28: Plastic Strain during collapse of the system. \
+Figure 29: Paths normal to the surface of stress hotspots.  \
+Figure 30: Vector principal stress on the Path\_normal from Hsp\_Spot\_1(left) and Path\_normal from Hsp\_Spot\_2(right) \
-Figure 31: Vector principal stress on the Path\_normal from Hsp\_Spot\_3(left) and Path\_normal from Hsp\_Spot\_4(right).
+Figure 31: Vector principal stress on the Path\_normal from Hsp\_Spot\_3(left) and Path\_normal from Hsp\_Spot\_4(right). \
-Figure 32: Vector principal stress on the Path\_normal from Hsp\_Spot\_5.
+Figure 32: Vector principal stress on the Path\_normal from Hsp\_Spot\_5. \

 1. **Introduction**